Jingyong14/HPDP02/2425/assignment/asgn2/submission/Group_DataStorm/big_data.md

 <h2>Task 2: Load and Inspect Data</h2>
 The selected dataset was loaded and initial inspection of the dataset was performed in order to understand its structure.
-This step served as a foundation of for applying big data handling techniques in later tasks. <br>
+This step served as a foundation for applying big data handling techniques in later tasks. <br>
 <br>

 As shown in Figure 2.1, the process began by setting up the environment in Google Colab, where the Kaggle API was configured using the `kaggle.json` file to enable automated dataset downloading.
 After downloading and unzipping the dataset file (`synthetic_fraud_data.csv`), the Pandas library was used to load the entire dataset into memory.

 <div align="center">